mgrygles/buildstuff2020-workshop/README.md

 1. Create, change and deploy a Vert.x example app as Knative service

-1. Create a Tekton pipeline and deploy your Vert.x app with it

 1. Creating a Knative Revision

 1. Traffic Management

 1. Auto-Scaling

+1. Create an OpenShift pipeline and deploy your Vert.x app with it

 1. Debugging Tips

 ---